 One should hope that contemporary Carnival Glass won’t be going anywhere.
 Fenton themselves, had actually reported the closing of their factory back in 2007, but a swift turn around, coupled with plenty of Fenton sales on television shows such as QVC and HSN, helped to keep Fenton alive and creating new American made glassware for collectors, both new and old alike.
 Many Fenton contemporary Carnival pieces often are hand painted and signed by the artist as well.
 Fenton shapes never seem to end, and with their menagerie of bears, songbirds and the like, one can only hope that Fenton will be around a long, long time.
 Just be sure you know what you are buying before you put your money down!

 So. . .are you hooked yet?
-I sure hope so.
-There's more to come, so in the mean-time, if you are on Facebook, I'm also the administrator for the Keystone Carnival Glass Club.
+Thought so.
+There's more info below, but in the mean-time, if you are on Facebook, I'm also the administrator for the Keystone Carnival Glass Club.
 Please come by and "Like" our page.
 There are many other Carnival Club pages on Facebook, including Tampa Bay, New England, Texas, Mid-Atlantic and the ICGA, just to name a few.
 Be sure to go inside the actual page and click the big "LIKE" button at the top right of the page.
 There's always tons of photos and information.

 We will use Fenton's "Chrysanthemum" as the example.
 Fenton's Chrysanthemum is a busy, but very appealing Carnival pattern.
 With bold chrysanthemum blossoms as its main focal point, Fenton mixes in bucolic notes of pastoral windmills, mountains and even a lake with boats!
 The example below is a standard blue Chrysanthemum three-footed ICS bowl, with gorgeous iridescence.
-You might see "ICS" a lot if you're looking for Carnival.
-ICS stands for "ice cream shaped" and will always refer to bowls with perfectly round edges, as opposed to bowls with perhaps, a ruffled edge.
-This particular example can be bought at auction for anywhere between $80 and $200.00, depending on who's bidding and how badly they want it.
-The same pattern in marigold, amethyst or green, demands roughly the same price, depending on how spectacular the color is.
+You might see "ICS" a lot if you're looking for Carnival Glass online.
+ICS stands for "Ice Cream Shaped" and will always refer to bowls with perfectly round edges, as opposed to bowls with perhaps, a ruffled edge.
+This particular example can be bought at auction for anywhere between $60 and $200.00, depending on who's bidding and how badly they want it.
+The same pattern in marigold, amethyst or green, demands roughly the same price, perhaps a bit lower or higher, depending on how spectacular the iridescent color treatment is.